JGarza189/oncological-modeling/Supplement/parameter.selection.md

 ### 10. **`D_0^*`**: Initial Dose or Concentration of IL-2 or Cyclophosphamide

-### Cyclophosphamide:
+#### Cyclophosphamide Dosing:

 - **Low**: 2 mg/kg × 81 kg = 162 mg
 - **Intermediate**: 27.5 mg/kg × 81 kg = 2,227.5 mg
 - **High**: 120 mg/kg × 81 kg = 9,720 mg

-#### Cyclophosphamide and cancer: golden anniversary (Emadi et al., 2009)
+#### Cyclophosphamide and Cancer: Golden Anniversary (Emadi et al., 2009)

 > "The dosage, and hence toxicity profile, of cyclophosphamide varies widely depending on the clinical indication.
-For the purpose of this review, we somewhat arbitrarily define the dosages of cyclophosphamide as follows"
+For the purpose of this review, we somewhat arbitrarily define the dosages of cyclophosphamide as follows:"
+>
 > - **Low dose**: 1–3 mg/kg (40–120 mg/m²), usually administered orally daily.
 > - **Intermediate** or **pulse dose**: 15–40 mg/kg (600–1,500 mg/m²), usually administered intravenously every 3–4 weeks.
 > - **High dose**: >120 mg/kg (>5,000 mg/m²), most commonly administered over 2–4 days as conditioning for bone marrow transplantation.

-Assuming an 81 kg individual*
+> *Assuming an 81 kg individual*

-### IL-2:

-Initial Dose: 1.5mg/kg*81kg=121.5 mg
+---

+#### IL-2 Dosing:

+- **Initial Dose**: 1.5 mg/kg × 81 kg = 121.5 mg

 #### AHR-1916: A Novel PEGylated Interleukin-2 Analogue with Altered Cellular Selectivity and Improved Pharmacokinetic Profiles for Cancer Immunotherapy (Kong et al., 2025)

->"Rats from each group received just one injection of 1.5 mg/kg SHR-1916 intravenously (via tail vein) or 1.5 mg/kg, 3 mg/kg, and 6 mg/kg of SHR-1916 subcutaneously (in the dorsal neck region)."
+> "Rats from each group received just one injection of 1.5 mg/kg SHR-1916 intravenously (via tail vein) or 1.5 mg/kg, 3 mg/kg, and 6 mg/kg of SHR-1916 subcutaneously (in the dorsal neck region)."

-Assuming a 81kg rat*
+> *Assuming an 81 kg rat*

 ### 11. **`x`**: Possible parameter including natural rate of death for CTL cells